d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/multivariable-calculus_vn.md

 <!--
-Now that we have a fairly strong understandsing of derivatives of a function of a single variable, let us return to our original question where we were considering a loss function of potentially billions of weights.
+Now that we have a fairly strong understanding of derivatives of a function of a single variable, let us return to our original question where we were considering a loss function of potentially billions of weights.
 -->